Yanaizu, Gifu

 Yanaizu (柳津町, Yanaizu-chō) was a town located in Hashima District, Gifu Prefecture, Japan.

 On January 1, 2006, Yanaizu was merged into the expanded city of Gifu and no longer exists as an independent municipality.
+In 2005 it had a population of 13,436 people.

 Education

+The former town is the location of one public and one private high school, as well as one public junior high school and one public elementary school.

-When the city was independent it housed a North Korean school, Gifu Korean Elementary and Junior High School (岐阜朝鮮初中級学校).
+The Buddhist Pure Land Sect runs a junior high school and an elementary school in Yanaizu.
+It is also the location of a North Korean school, Gifu Korean Elementary and Junior High School (岐阜朝鮮初中級学校).